Raiders romp over Golden Tide, 51-12

 That was also the case at 145 where Cieleski and Curwensville’s Nik Fegert, ranked Nos.
 7 and 5 in the region, were tied at 3-3 going into the third period.
 Cieleski escaped to grab the lead for good, then took down Fegert and got a penalty point at the end of the bout for a 7-3 decision.

-“We knew coming in it was going to be one of those dual meet with five or six entertaining matches, and that’s kind of how it was, but I just thought we were a little bit better in the third period and what set us a part in a couple of those bouts was scoring with short time on the clock.”
+“We knew coming in it was going to be one of those dual meet with five or six entertaining matches, and that’s kind of how it was, but I just thought we were a little bit better in the third period and what set us a part in a couple of those bouts was scoring with short time on the clock,” Klepfer said.

-Swatsworth acknowledged that the scramble bouts are what his team needs to see as they look to improve through the regular season.

-“We have to get those looks in the room,” he said.
-“Most of our kids know how to wrestle, but there are situations you get into only a couple times a year that you have to remember and know how to win.
-Tonight, it looked like we weren’t prepared enough and I’ll take that as a coach.
-We weren’t prepared enough for those types of situations.

 The match started with a Tide forfeit win at 107 with Austin Gilliland and a no match contested at 114 before Jared Popson, No. 6 in the region, won a 15-0 technical fall over Damian Brady.